 Transform a vase of bare twigs

 Craft stores and floral shops charge a premium for pre-lit pieces like this one, but you can use spare Christmas lights to create the same effect for mere pennies, especially if you already have a large vase to hand.
 You don’t need to run out and buy bare branches; simply borrow from Mother Nature by using what’s available in your own garden or fallen twigs from nearby woods.
+Alternatively, you could use a basket with some logs and pine cones.
 When you’re done, you’ll end up with a year-round ‘Christmas tree’ that you’ll be proud to display without being thought of as ‘Christmas crazy’!

 With ideas like these, there’s no reason to let your Christmas lights gather dust from New Years to Advent.
 Thanks very much to Christmas Lights Etc for sending me this guest post full of interesting ideas.
 If you’re inspired, stock up on twinkle lights at this time of year when they’re likely to be found in clearance sales and a save a few pounds at the same time!
 What will you make?
 Leave me a comment below and let me know.